brunch/javascript-brunch/README.md

+> ## 🚧 This Plugin Is Deprecated 🚧

+> This plugin is deprecated in favor of built-in possibilities of [Brunch], which can handle JavaScript automatically.
+For code validation use [eslint-brunch] or [jshint-brunch].

-## javascript-brunch
+# javascript-brunch

-Adds JavaScript support to [brunch](http://brunch.io).
+Adds JavaScript support to [brunch].
 It is mandatory plugin.
 It also does JS source code validation.

 ## Usage

 Install the plugin via npm with `npm install --save-dev javascript-brunch`.

 Or, do manual install: